 While it may seem like your customers all run the gamut, they’re probably more alike than you realize.
 They’re similar enough that should you create some sort of audience profile, you could probably fit most of your customers into a handful of different profiles.

 If you’ve never used a target customer profile before, you’re not going to want to miss this ultra informative guide.
 In it, we will clearly define what this means of customer profiling is and how it can benefit your sales.
-We’ll also share examples and client profile templates and tell you how to use our social CRM at EngageBay to make your own profiles today.
+We’ll also share examples and client profile templates and tell you how to use our online CRM at EngageBay to make your own profiles today.

 What Is a Customer Profile?